didreamerssystem/SystemPride/docs/content/getting-started.md

 ## Create a system
 First, **create a system** with the following command:

-    pk;system new
+    sp;system new

 ::: tip
 You can also specify a system name if you want:

-    pk;system new My System Name
+    sp;system new My System Name

 :::

 ## Create a member
 Second, **create a member** with the following command, inserting the member name:

-    pk;member new MyMember
+    sp;member new MyMember

 ::: tip
 You can include spaces, punctuation, or symbols in the member name.
 However, you'll need to write them `"in quotes"` every time you refer to the member elsewhere.